 - Raise heat to bring liquid to a boil.

-- Reduce heat to medium-low, cover and cook until carrots are just tender, approx 10 minutes.
+- Reduce heat to medium-low, cover and cook until carrots are just tender, approximately 10 minutes.

 - Check to make sure the liquid is maintaining a rolling simmer.